austral/specification/src/07-reference.md

 #### Description

-The progn special operator evaluates every form in the order in which they appear, discarding every value but the last.
+The `progn` &specialform; evaluates every &form; in the order in which they appear, discarding every value but the last.
 The last value is returned.

-If progn appears as a toplevel form (for example, as the result of macroexpansion), all of its forms are considered toplevel forms.
+If `progn` appears as a toplevel form (for example, as the result of macroexpansion), all of its &forms; are considered toplevel forms.

 #### Examples